 Who are we?

 Ariana is a school librarian in the Twin Cities metro area and was previously a children’s librarian in public libraries.
-She has also worked in study abroad and at an early childhood consulting firm.
-Ariana obtained her MLIS and BA in Political Science and History with a minor in Middle East and North African Studies from UCLA (and only two classes away from a minor in Southeast Asian Studies!)
+Ariana obtained her MLIS and BA in Political Science and History with a minor in Middle East and North African Studies from UCLA.

-Ariana was selected as an American Library Association (ALA) Emerging Leader for 2014, sponsored by the Asian Pacific American Librarians Association (APALA).
-She has previously served on the jury for the Stonewall Mike Morgan and Larry Romans Children’s & Young Adult Literature Award, served two years on the Association for Library Service to Children (ALSC) Notable Children’s Books Committee, and two years as chair of the ALSC Grants Administration Committee.
+Ariana was a 2014 American Library Association (ALA) Emerging Leader, sponsored by the Asian Pacific American Librarians Association (APALA).
+She has served on the jury for the Stonewall Mike Morgan and Larry Romans Children’s & Young Adult Literature Award, the Association for Library Service to Children (ALSC) Notable Children’s Books Committee, and two years as chair of the ALSC Grants Administration Committee.
 She is a proud lifetime member of APALA where she served on the Executive Board as a Member-at-Large, as co-chair of the Family Literacy Focus Committee/Talk Story, and was on the APALA Literature Awards: Picture Books Committee.
 She has also served on the Middle East Outreach Council (MEOC), Middle East Book Award: Youth Nonfiction.
 She is a member of ALA, ALSC, the Ethnic and Multicultural Information Exchange Round Table (EMIERT), and the Rainbow Roundtable.

 Ariana is currently serving as a member of the ALSC Board of Directors and as a member of the Rise: A Feminist Book Project, which creates an annual booklist of the best feminist books for young readers, ages birth through 18.
 Ariana has reviewed for Kirkus, Horn Book, and School Library Journal.

 Ariana identifies as a Muslim Indonesian-Okinawan American woman, who wears and accepts the colloquially used term, hijab.
 She was born and raised in California.
 Her pronouns are she/her/hers.
 Ariana enjoys crafts, coffee, reading kidlit in various formats, and spending time with her family.